• Share this on:

 Which companies are you competing with?

-Sunwear is a design-driven, flexible manufacturer of beachwear in China.
+Sunwear is a design-driven, flexible beachwear manufacturer in China.
 The company offers a wide range of products for different swimwear categories.
-Sunwear has built up much expertise on the use of sustainable materials and product design and development to support their international buyers.
+Sunwear has built up considerable expertise in the use of sustainable materials and in product design and development to support their international buyers.

 Tips:

-• Study what customer base these successful swimwear producers have and what services they offer to their buyers.
-Advertise your strengths (product development, vertical integration, flexibility, short lead times, etc.) and work on your weaknesses.
+• Study successful swimwear producers’ customer bases and what services they offer their buyers.
+Advertise your strengths (product development, vertical integration, flexibility, short lead times, sustainable production, and so on) and work on your weaknesses.

-• Be flexible in your minimum order quantity even if the product has a high quality and finishing standard, especially for first time orders.
-Innovate in product development and design and build your reputation on creativity.
-Finally: offer excellent customer service.
+• Be flexible in your MOQs, especially for first-time orders, even if your product has a high quality and finishing standard.
+Innovate in your product development and design and build a reputation on creativity.

 Which products are you competing with?